Hot Topics in CIRM Webinar Series

 Tai chi was created based on nature and harmony.
 The gentle flowing movements contain inner power that strengthens the body, improves mental balance, and brings better health and harmony to people’s lives.
 Nowadays, tai chi is practised in every corner of the world for health improvement.
 And for good reasons.
 Scientific studies show that tai chi improves and possibly prevents chronic conditions such as arthritis, heart disease, and diabetes.
 In addition, it improves balance, immunity and reduces stress.

 Using Mindfulness to Explore the Links Between Trauma, Stories, and Illness

 There is growing understanding of the complex ways in which our life experiences, stress, and trauma interact in the emergence of our health.
 Using mindfulness and meditation principles practices can support the development of clearer and healthier relationships with ourselves, our health challenges, others, and the world around us.
-Join us to hear this novel presentation on the intersection of minfulness, narrative medicine, and more.
+This novel presentation discusses the intersection of mindfulness, narrative medicine, and more.